-Problems accessing GHG source data (e.g., utility or vehicle miles traveled (VMT) data) cause long delays in developing, updating, and monitoring GHG inventories.
+Problems accessing GHG source data (e.g., utility or vehicle miles traveled (VMT) data) cause long delays in preparing and updating GHG inventories.

 How this barrier is experienced across the state